On this page...

 Reimbursement is based on the income level on participants when an approved, current income application is on file.
 Meals served to lower income participants are reimbursed at a higher rate.
 Reimbursement rates can be found on the side navigation menu under "Nutrition Programs Funding" and then select CACFP.

 How do I apply for the program in Iowa?

 Contact Robin Holz at 515-281-3484

-Attendance at a CACFP Steps to Success Workshop is required to learn Program rules and record keeping requirements.
+Attendance at a CACFP Steps to Success Workshop modules is required to learn program rules and record keeping requirements.
 The CACFP application for participation must be requested from the Bureau of Nutrition and Health Services and completed.
 A pre-approval visit must be conducted to review the application and CACFP records.